Caustics of finitely dense inertial particles: Caustics on ``frozen" particles

 \section{Caustics on ``frozen" particles}

-Setting $\mb A$ to a constant in \eref{Zeom} has the effect of `freezing' the particles in place in a steady flow, while allowing for local clustering, denoted by $\mb Z$, to evolve.
-This is an artificial but useful construct, since it enables analytical reduction.
-And, a moving particle that spends a lot of time within a frozen-particle-caustics-region has a higher chance of attaining caustics. \citet{meibohm2021,meibohm2023} froze their $\alpha=1$ particles (without explicitly mentioning this), and showed that the system in \eref{theirs} has two options.
+Setting $\mb A$ to a constant in \eref{Zeom} has the effect of `freezing' the particles in place in a steady flow, while allowing for local clustering, denoted by $\mb Z$, to evolve. {This is an artificial construct which has its limitations.
+Still, it is appealing since it enables analytical reduction.
+We include this section primarily because this method was used previously in literature \cite{meibohm2021,meibohm2023,meibohm2024} for infinitely dense particles.} \citet{meibohm2021,meibohm2023} froze their $\alpha=1$ particles (without explicitly mentioning this), and showed that the system in \eref{theirs} has two options.
 If a real $\mb{Z}=\mb{Z}_0$ satisfies \eref{theirs} the system may attain this fixed point.
 If no such $\mb{Z}_0$ exists, and $St \to 0$, caustics inevitably result.
 Caustics occur whenever $Q - 4R < -1/16$ where $Q = -\Tr(\mb{A}^2)/2$ and $R = -\det(\mb{A})$.
 In two dimensions (2D), $R=0$, and this reduces to $Q < -1/16$.
 Note that $Q$ is the Okubo-Weiss parameter that indicates how vortical ($Q>0$) or strain ($Q<0$) dominated a given point in the flow is.
-We shall see that particles visiting high negative values of $Q$, i.e., high-strain regions, is essential to caustics formation.
+We shall see that particles visiting high negative values of $Q$, i.e., high-strain regions, are essential to caustics formation.
 Following \cite{meibohm2021}, we derive a caustics condition for finitely-dense frozen particles with $St \to 0$: